learningequality/kolibri-docs/docs/coach/quizzes.rst

 Change Quiz Recipients
 """"""""""""""""""""""

-Newly created quiz is by default visible to entire class.
+Newly created quizzes are by default visible to entire class.
 To change quiz *Recipients*, that is select group(s) of learners instead of the whole class, follow these steps.

 #.
 Select the desired quiz from the list in the **Quizzes** subtab.
 #.
-Click :guilabel:`OPTIONS` button and select the **Edit details** option.
+Click the :guilabel:`OPTIONS` button and select the **Edit details** option.
 #.
 Select the group(s) of learners to whom you wish to assign the quiz under the *Recipients* heading.
 #.
 Click :guilabel:`SAVE CHANGES` to confirm, or :guilabel:`CANCEL` to exit without change.